 There's a saying that been attributed to Samuel Smiles, Isabella Beeton & Benjamin Franklin: "A place for everything, and everything in it's place."
 Simple, elegant & easy, right?
 Not always.

 Some of your clutter isn't really clutter, it's "stuff" without a home: mail you have yet to open, books you haven't put on your bookshelf (because your bookshelf is overflowing), or the beach chairs lying in a pile in the corner of your garage.

 This is the type of clutter that is going to take some extra steps and time to deal with; before you can put them away, you need to create a storage space for them.
 A few tips:

 - It’s always the easiest and most logical to store things close to the place where you use them.

 - If that’s not possible, store them as neatly and logically as possible.
-A labeled, clear plastic containers works for most items in your home, from toys to kitchen supplies to books to tech equipment not currently in use.
+Labeled, clear plastic containers work for most items in your home, from toys to kitchen supplies to books to tech equipment not currently in use.

 02 of 06